National Health Insurance Schemes in India 2025 | PolicyX

 Happy Customers

-National Health Insurance Schemes are the health insurance policies that are designed by the Indian government to cater to the enhancement of healthcare services to its citizens.
+National Health Insurance Schemes are health insurance policies designed by the Indian government to enhance healthcare services for its citizens.

-The Government of India with the help of the Ministry of Health & Family Welfare and the National Knowledge Commission has set up the National Health Portal to offer valid and right information regarding healthcare to its citizens.
-Multiple health insurance schemes are there to serve the various needs of the different sections of Indian society.
+The Government of India, with the help of the Ministry of Health & Family Welfare and the National Knowledge Commission, has set up the National Health Portal to provide accurate healthcare information to its citizens.
+Multiple health insurance schemes serve the diverse needs of different sections of Indian society.

 Let us learn more about National Health Insurance Schemes in detail.

-Rashtriya Swasthiya Bima Yojana (RSBY) is launched by the Ministry of Labour and Employment, Government of India to offer health insurance coverage and to provide financial protection against the medical expenses raised due to hospitalization to the Below Poverty Line (BPL) families.
-Even the beneficiaries under this scheme are given the privilege of hospitalization coverage (up to Rs.30,000) for most of the diseases that require hospitalization.
+Rashtriya Swasthya Bima Yojana (RSBY) was launched by the Ministry of Labour and Employment, Government of India, to provide health insurance coverage and financial protection against medical expenses due to hospitalization for Below Poverty Line (BPL) families.
+Beneficiaries under this scheme receive hospitalization coverage (up to Rs.
+30,000) for most diseases requiring hospitalization.

 Key Highlights

-• Insurers- As the government pays the premium to the insurance companies on behalf of each BPL household registered under RSBY, this provides better enrolment coverage of the potential beneficiaries.
+• Insurers: The government pays the premium to insurance companies on behalf of each BPL household registered under RSBY, ensuring better enrollment coverage for beneficiaries.

-• Hospitals- Both private and public hospitals are offered incentives to provide the treatments to the policyholders, whereas the insurance companies supervise the entire procedure to avoid any fraudulent or unnecessary incident.
+• Hospitals: Both private and public hospitals receive incentives to provide treatments to policyholders.
+Insurance companies supervise the process to prevent fraudulent or unnecessary incidents.

-• Intermediaries- Intervention of the intermediaries like NGOs and MFIs that are paid, brings assistance to the BPL householders.
+• Intermediaries: Paid intermediaries like NGOs and MFIs provide assistance to BPL households.

-• Information Technology (IT) Intensive- Under this scheme, every beneficiary family is provided a biometric smart card, containing their fingerprints and photographs.
-All the empanelled hospitals are IT-enabled, resulting in the smooth flow of healthcare-related information.
+• Information Technology (IT) Intensive: Under this scheme, every beneficiary family receives a biometric smart card with their fingerprints and photographs.
+All empanelled hospitals are IT-enabled, ensuring a smooth flow of information.

-• Safe- The use of the biometric smart card and a key management system makes this scheme safer and seamless.
+• Safe: The use of a biometric smart card and a key management system makes this scheme safer and more seamless.

-• Portability- Under this RSBY scheme, if a beneficiary is enrolled in a particular district, (s)he will be able to use his/her smart card in any RSBY authorized network hospital across India, which makes this scheme a unique one and beneficial for the migrants.
+• Portability: Under the RSBY scheme, beneficiaries enrolled in a particular district can use their smart card in any RSBY-authorized network hospital across India, making it beneficial for migrants.

-• Cashless and Paperless Transactions- The insured can avail of cashless treatment in any network hospital across India, if (s)he is carrying his/her smart card.
-Claims can be settled and payment can be done, both via online methods.
+• Cashless and Paperless Transactions: The insured can avail cashless treatment in any network hospital across India by carrying their smart card.
+Claims can be settled and payments can be made online.

-Employees' State Insurance Scheme (ESIS) is a multidimensional social security system of the Government of India, specially designed for the working-class people and their dependents to provide them with socio-economic protection.
-This scheme not only provides the full medical care to the insured and his/her dependants (from day one of insurable employment) but also the insured can avail of various cash benefits in times of physical distress due to temporary/permanent disablement, sickness, and many more.
+Employees’ State Insurance Scheme (ESIS) is a multidimensional social security system of the Government of India, designed for working-class individuals and their dependents to provide them with socio-economic protection.
+This scheme not only provides full medical care to the insured and their dependents (from day one of insurable employment) but also allows the insured to avail various cash benefits in cases of physical distress due to temporary/permanent disablement, sickness, and more.

 Key Highlights

-• The act applies to the non-seasonal factories employing 10 or more people.
+• The Act applies to non-seasonal factories employing 10 or more individuals.

-• The scheme has been extended to hotels, shops, restaurants, cinemas (including preview theatres), road-motor transport undertakings, and newspaper establishments, employing 20 or more people.
+• The scheme has been extended to hotels, shops, restaurants, cinemas (including preview theatres), road-motor transport undertakings, and newspaper establishments employing 20 or more individuals.

-• This scheme has been extended to Private Medical and Educational institutions employing 20 or more people in certain states/UTs.
+• This scheme has been extended to private medical and educational institutions employing 20 or more individuals in certain states/UTs.

-• The ESI Scheme is being implemented area-wise by stages.
-Already, it has been implemented in all states except Sikkim, Manipur, Arunachal Pradesh, and Mizoram and two Union Territories, namely Delhi and Chandigarh.
+• The ESI Scheme is being implemented area-wise in stages.
+It has already been implemented in all states except Sikkim, Manipur, Arunachal Pradesh, and Mizoram, and two Union Territories: Delhi and Chandigarh.

-The Central Government Health Scheme started in New Delhi in 1954, is a comprehensive healthcare scheme that is specially tailored for the Central Government employees and their dependents, who reside in CGHS covered cities.
-The medical services are offered through Wellness Centers (previously known as CGHS Dispensaries) or polyclinics under Allopathic, Yoga, Ayurveda, Sidha, Unani, and Homeopathic methods of treatment.
+The Central Government Health Scheme, started in New Delhi in 1954, is a comprehensive healthcare scheme tailored for Central Government employees and their dependents who reside in CGHS-covered cities.
+Medical services are provided through Wellness Centers (previously known as CGHS Dispensaries) or polyclinics, covering Allopathic, Yoga, Ayurveda, Siddha, Unani, and Homeopathic methods of treatment.

 • Dispensary services.